The Hunt Roster is open for sign-up June 15 through July 15 each year.

 A management season hunt is a proactive measure to prevent or reduce potential damage caused by large concentrations of game animals resulting from seasonal migrations, extreme weather conditions, restrictive public hunting access on adjacent or nearby properties, or other factors.
 Management season hunts typically occur on a larger scale than game damage hunts and may take place across multiple ownerships.
 There may be relatively large numbers of hunters recruited from the Hunt Roster for a longer period of time with the potential for a significant harvest.

-A dispersal hunt is a management response to the risk of brucellosis transmission between elk and livestock.
-These small scale hunts reduce commingling events between elk and livestock using very limited hunter presence and harvest to adjust elk distribution in an area.
-By design, the hunt areas exclude habitat where elk presence does not represent transmission risk.
-These dispersal hunts may take place throughout the winter and early spring and are applied only in those areas with brucellosis.
-Dispersal hunts are not used to control elk population size.
+An elk management removal is a management response to the risk of brucellosis transmission between elk and livestock.
+These small scale removals reduce commingling events between elk and livestock using a very limited number of hunters and harvest to adjust elk distribution in a localized area.
+These removals may take place throughout the winter and early spring and are applied only in those areas near Yellowstone National Park with brucellosis prevalence.
+Elk management removals are not used to control elk population size.
+Before the management removal option can be used, it needs to be adopted by the Fish & Wildlife Commission in a 2015 annual work plan.

 Please Note: There is no guarantee that hunts will occur in the same hunting district in subsequent years as game animals, weather, natural causes such as fire and drought, human pressure, etc., are all factors for population distribution.